Fencing rules: Participants

 There are at least three people involved: two fencers and a referee, formerly called a "director" or "president of the jury".
 The referee may be assisted by a jury of two or four line-judges.
-This was common practice prior to the introduction of electronic scoring.
-Their function is somewhat similar to that of linesmen in soccer.
-Their primary job used to be to watch for hits scored.
-Consequently, the arrival of the electronic scoring apparatus has rendered them largely redundant.
+The primary job of this jury was to watch for hits scored, however the arrival of the electronic scoring apparatus has rendered them largely redundant.
 Under current FIE rules, a fencer may ask for two side-judges (one to watch each fencer) if they think that the referee is failing to notice some infringement of the rules on their opponent's part such as use of the unarmed hand, substitution of the valid target area, breaching the boundary of the piste etc.